PC Tubby’s policing legacy lives on as family member joins Leicestershire Police

 The great-great-great grandson of Leicestershire’s most famous policeman is following in family footsteps more than 100 years after his ancestor first took up the role.

-Continuing the family’s policing legacy for the first time since 4 April 1908, PC Dan Challis, part of cohort PCDA (3), joined as a Leicestershire Police officer after taking his oath to the Queen last month.
+Continuing the family’s policing legacy for the first time since 4 April 1908, PC Dan Challis, part of cohort PCDA (3), joined as a Leicestershire Police officer after taking his oath to the Queen in November 2020.

 Dan said, “I was destined for a career change and always had policing in the back of my head as something I wanted to do.
 When my mum had told me more about our ancestry after applying to the force, I couldn’t believe he was such a well-known face.

 “My great-great-great grandfather was part of Leicestershire Police for twenty two years following his stint in Cape Verde fighting in the Anglo-Zulu War in 1879.
 He served as a veteran in the war over-seas and received a campaign medal for his service.
 The medal has been passed down the family and I was proud to hold it being sworn into duty.”

 While his name was PC John William Stephens, he gained the nickname PC Tubby because he was the heaviest serving police officer in English history.

 “At twenty-five stone, he became a public figure whilst patrolling the clock tower in Leicester City Centre.
 He was seen on postcards, in newspapers and people travelling to Leicester to watch the football would seek him out to say they’d met him.
 When he died, thousands of people lined the streets of Leicester for his funeral.”